marcusoftnet/marcusoftnet.github.io/_posts/2016-02-26-first-aws-lamda-steps.md

 The command line interface is intuitive and the documentation is easy to follow.
 Don't miss the high paced [introduction movie](https://vimeo.com/156232471) for a whirlwind tour of the most basic features.

-Also, luckily for us it's just a <code>npm</code> package that we can install, but don't do that just yet...
+Also, luckily for us it's just a `npm` package that we can install, but don't do that just yet...

 ## Setting up your environment

 AWS Lambda, for some reason, runs on an ancient version of Node.
 0.10.36, released in January 2015.

 Ok, that's a small thing to fix by using the [nvm tool](https://www.npmjs.com/package/nvm).
-Install this tool (<code>curl http://nvm-latest.herokuapp.com | bash</code>, for example) and then run the following command
+Install this tool (`curl http://nvm-latest.herokuapp.com | bash`, for example) and then run the following command

 ```bash
 nvm install v0.10.36
 ```

-Great - now you can easily switch (<code>nvm use v0.10.36</code>) to this version of Node when you want to do Lambda development.
+Great - now you can easily switch (`nvm use v0.10.36`) to this version of Node when you want to do Lambda development.

 ## Setting up AWS